 Rich History in Richmond

 History buffs have no trouble finding a wealth of historic sites in the Richmond area.
 The Virginia Capitol building was built by Thomas Jefferson and is the country’s second-oldest working capitol.
 The St. John’s Episcopal Church was the site of Patrick Henry’s famous “Give me liberty or give me death” speech.

 During the Civil War, Richmond was the Capital of the Confederacy and the area includes many historic battlefields.
 Despite this war-torn history, many beautiful manor homes and gardens have survived and are now open to visitors.

 A Modern City

 Today, the Richmond area has more to offer than historic sites and remembrances of days gone by.
 As a modern city, Richmond provides contemporary entertainment year-round.
 There are live performance venues, outdoor summer concert series, comedy clubs, art galleries and more.
 When it comes to shopping, the area has everything from suburban malls to quaint shopping districts with farmer’s markets and locally owned boutiques.

 While all of Virginia is located below the Mason-Dixon line, the Northern Virginia and D.C.
 Metro area is often considered to have a more global culture than the rest of the state.
 In Richmond, the state’s historic southern culture becomes more prevalent.
 Locals may have a Southern Virginian accent and it’s easier to find restaurants that serve sweet tea.
-Yet, the city’s diversity also brings a global feel which gives the region an interesting mix of the old and new.
+Yet, the city’s diversity still brings that global feel, which gives the region an interesting mix of old and new.